Bernie Langlois makes a generous gift in support of trails at Lake Laurentian!

 Ramakko’s Source for Adventure has been serving the community since 1984.
 The 20,000 square foot facility houses the knowhow and gear needed for any adventure.
 Whether you’re hiking the Lake Laurentian trails or climbing Kilimanjaro, Ramakko’s experts can suit you up no matter where in the world your adventure takes you.

 About the Nickel District Conservation Foundation

-The NDCF is a registered charity and was formed in 1984 to supports the objectives of the Nickel District Conservation Authority (aka Conservation Sudbury).
-The focus of the Foundation’s philanthropic mission is to support the practice of conservation of the natural environment at the Lake Laurentian Conservation Area and to assist in the education of young and old in respect to the values of conservation.
+The NDCF is a registered Canadian charity established in 1984.
+The focus of its philanthropic mission is to support the Lake Laurentian Conservation Area broadly.
+This includes the conservation of its natural environment, to enable low-impact recreation, to provide free access to all and to assist in the education of young and old in respect to the values of conservation.